Wild, spiritual and remote – welcome to East Arnhem Land.

 Travel to remote Bremer Island and spend two days exploring this beautiful oasis.

-Visit the Yirrkala community and its world famous art gallery featuring Indigenous art work.
+Visit the Yirrkala community and its world famous art gallery featuring Aboriginal and Torres Strait Islander art work.

 East Arnhem Land remains the same untouched wilderness that the Yolngu people’s ancestors walked, so accommodation is camping with basic facilities, but in a unique environment, under incredibly clear, star-filled skies.